jkarlin929/word-game/readme.md

 In the final product, there was no "man" to "hang" included.

-![time matrix](https://git.generalassemb.ly/jkarlin929/PROJECT-1-PROMPT/blob/master/timematrix.JPG) "Time Matrix"
+![time matrix](https://git.generalassemb.ly/jkarlin929/PROJECT-1-PROMPT/blob/master/timematrix.JPG) "Time Matrix" -Due to time constraints, I decided not to include a hangman image, and made this a word guessing game.

 In this Word Guessing Game:
 -User can submit their name for display purposes.